← All posts

 That conversation:

-- Can end up in log files on your machine
+• Can end up in local log files depending on your setup

 The .env file wasn’t the problem.
 Telling Claude to read it was.